sjstretton/screwed/09-Corporations.md

 *Rates and Reliefs*

 ****Companies pay corporation tax at the rate which applied during their accounting period.
-The current Corporation Tax rate on company profits is 21%.
+The current corporation tax rate on company profits is 21%.

 More complex calculations are also required for: associated companies^[One company is associated with another if either one company controls the other or	both companies are controlled by the same companies or people]; companies who have more than one applicable rate during their accounting period; and companies who have an accounting period of less than 12 months.
 There are also different corporate taxation rates for 'ring fence profits' of companies involved in oil extraction in the UK or UK continental shelf.